FlamingTaco113/origins-datapack/README.md

 # Origins Datapack for Minecraft

-This is the GitHub Repository for the **Origins Datapack**, focused on recreating the Origins Fabric Mod but in vanilla with the use of a datapack.
+This is the GitHub Repository for the **Origins Datapack**, focused on recreating the Origins Fabric Mod in vanilla with the use of a datapack.